aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 Setting `cv_change_control_id` enables Change-Control-only mode.
 This mode only manages the existing Change Control.
 It cannot be combined with `cv_workspace_id` and cannot deploy configurations, tags, metadata, or Static Configuration Studio content in the same run.
 Set `cv_devices: []` and leave `cv_static_config_manifest` empty.
 If any deployment content is found, the role fails before making changes to CloudVision.
 The existing Change Control is managed according to `cv_change_control_requested_state`.
 CloudVision determines whether the requested operation is valid for the current Change Control state or not.

 Setting `cv_change_control_requested_state` to `pending approval` prevents the workflow from approving or starting the Change Control.
-It currently does not unapprove an existing approved Change Control (such Change Control remains approved).
+It currently does not unapprove an existing approved Change Control (such a Change Control remains approved).

 In both the regular deployment and Change-Control-only modes, `cv_change_control_name` and `cv_change_control_description` update the Change Control. `cv_change_control_approval_note` and `cv_change_control_start_note` control the notes used when the workflow performs the corresponding state transitions.